-Federal Direct Stafford Loans
+Federal Direct Loans

-New borrowers must complete online Entrance Counseling and electronically sign a Master Promissory Note (MPN) at www.studentloans.gov before funds can be disbursed.
+New borrowers must complete online entrance counseling and electronically sign a master promissory note at studentaid.gov before funds can be disbursed.
 We encourage all students to complete these two action items as soon as possible before school begins.

-Annual Stafford Loan Limits
+Annual Direct Loan Limits

-|Junior, Senior, 5th year||$7,500||$12,500|
+|Junior, Senior, Fifth-year||$7,500||$12,500|

-Lifetime Stafford Loan Limits
+Lifetime Direct Loan Limits

 Federal Direct Parent (PLUS) Loans

-Students may contact the Office of Financial Aid for further instruction about requesting additional Unsubsidized student loan funds as a result of a PLUS denial.
+Students may contact the Office of Financial Aid for further instruction about requesting additional unsubsidized student loan funds as a result of a PLUS denial.

 Federal Perkins Loans

 Note: This program has been discontinued and new loans cannot be made as of Oct.
 1, 2017.